Suero152/Suero152/README.md

 </p>

 <h1> <img src = "https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width = 41> Hello, coder.</h1>
-Please, note that almost all my projects and repos still private, if you want to know better on what I'm/I was working on, you can contact me. ;)
+Please, note that all my projects and repos are private, if you want to know better on what I'm/I was working on, you can contact me. ;)
 <hr/>
 <br/>
 <details>